Skip to content

 • Unauthorized clients

-AutoWDS automatically builds a wireless mesh network.
+AutoWDS builds a wireless mesh network.
 Access points discover each other, negotiate links, and form a self-healing mesh without manual configuration of each link.

-WIDS detects rogue APs automatically
+WIDS detects rogue APs

 AutoWDS simplifies mesh deployment